-Jessica Bell is a Ph.D. student in Sociology, Animal Studies, and Environmental Science and Policy at Michigan State University.
-She holds a Bachelor’s of Science in Human Development and a Master’s of Arts in Psychology from Northwestern University.
+Jessica Bell Rizzolo completed her double doctorate in 2019 in Sociology, Animal Studies, and Environmental Science and Policy at Michigan State University.
+She holds a Bachelor of Science degree in Human Development and a Master’s of Arts in Psychology from Northwestern University.

 She developed an interest in interdisciplinary research through her work at the Social Neuroscience Laboratory at the University of Chicago, where she studied social resilience and health through biological, psychological, and sociological levels of analysis.
 Jessica’s research interests include scientific representations of animal behavior and mind, trans-species psychology, the impact of visual and discursive representations of nonhuman animals.
 Her practicum took place at the Boon Lott Elephant Sanctuary (BLES).
-She will also begin research into banning exploitative trade and use of Asian Elephants.
-Jessica received a grant from the Animal Welfare Trust to support this work.
+Jessica is now a post-doctoral fellow focusing on Wildlife forensics and the banning of exploitative trade and use of Asian Elephants.

 I first met Dr. Bradshaw in 2006 while I was writing a paper for my 10th grade English class.
 I had to write about a mental disorder and I wanted to write about something unique.
 Around the same time, Dr. Bradshaw had just discovered an interesting phenomenon: elephants can suffer from Post-Traumatic Stress Disorder.
 I saw her work featured in many places.
 I then became an intern at The Kerulos Center.
 Apart from conservation, the Kerulos center specializes in trans-species psychology.
 Trans-species psychology is a field of science in which common forms of brain, mind, and behavior holds for all vertebrates, humans and elephants included.
 Over time, my role in Kerulos expanded, and I began to collaborate.
 After the conference in Cambridge, I became a Research Assistant for Kerulos and applied for medical school.
 During this process I began to realize the importance of compassion and kindness.
 Through my work at Kerulos, I saw just how much other animals could teach us about the qualities of compassion and care, noble qualities that should be upheld by all people, physicians especially.